 References

 Sometimes it’s useful to match the same text as we matched before.
-For example, to match strings in single or double quotes, we can write
+For example, let’s try to match Rust’s raw strings, which look like r#"..."# or r###"..."###.
+They can have an arbitrary number of # characters, but must have the same number of #s at each end:

-This consists of three parts: First, there’s a capturing group matching a quote.
-We then match an arbitrary number of characters that aren’t quotes.
+There are three important parts: First, there’s a capturing group matching any number of #s.
+We then match an arbitrary number of characters surrounded by quotes.
 Finally, there’s a ::1 reference.
-This matches the same text as was captured in capturing group number 1.
-In other words, if the string started with ", it also has to end with ", and if it started with ', it has to end with '.
+This matches the same text as was captured in capturing group 1.
+In other words, if the string started with ##, it also has to end with ##.

 Another application is XML tags: